Communicating, Working and Leading in the Middle East & North Africa

 Conference Dates: April 5-6, 2014 at The University of Texas Austin, Thompson Conference Center

-The Global Professional Training (GPT): Communicating, Working and Leading in the Middle East is a two-day event offering professional development training to students at The University of Texas at Austin who are interested in working and living in the Middle East.
-Students explore challenges in cross-cultural communication, living and working abroad, and Middle Eastern culture and business practices.
-The event includes students studying the Middle East, students who want to have careers in the region, and students from the Middle East.
+The Global Professional Training (GPT): Communicating, Working and Leading in the Middle East is a two-day event offering professional development training to students at The University of Texas at Austin who are interested in working and living in the Middle East and North Africa.

-The training culminates with a keynote event promoting discussion and networking among participants and professionals.
+The training culminates with a keynote event.
 The speaker for the 2013 program was Ambassador Sada Cumber, First Special Envoy to the Organisation of the Islamic Conference.

 “As a Muslim and someone from the Middle East, I am amazed to see how many people are interested in either studying about or actually living in the Middle East!
 I commend the Middle Eastern Studies department for holding this successful workshop.
 I definitely hope more of these will be offered in the future with varying themes, subjects, and speakers.”

 “I gained a broad understanding of interpretation and adaptation and the importance of being a well-rounded leader.”